gottacatchenall/MetacommunityDynamics.jl/docs/src/explanation/design.md

-# The design of `EcoDynamics.jl`
+# The design of `MetacommunityDynamics.jl`

-This document is for advanced users interested in contributing new models or building complicated custom models in `EcoDynamics.jl`.
+This document is for advanced users interested in contributing new models or building complicated custom models in `MetacommunityDynamics.jl`.

 ## The type system

-While EcoDynamics enables simulation of dynamics in a single place (_locally_), its main goal is to enable reaction-diffusion models on spatial graphs.
+While MetacommunityDynamics enables simulation of dynamics in a single place (_locally_), its main goal is to enable reaction-diffusion models on spatial graphs.
-Similarly, although EcoDynamics is perfectly adaquete for simulating the dynamics of single-species systems, the _core design goals_ are motivated by an interest in simulating communities on spatial graphs, where environmental variation across each patch/node in the graph influences the dynamics at that
+Similarly, although MetacommunityDynamics is perfectly adaquete for simulating the dynamics of single-species systems, the _core design goals_ are motivated by an interest in simulating communities on spatial graphs, where environmental variation across each patch/node in the graph influences the dynamics at that